aws-samples/mlops-at-edge-for-quality-inspection/README.md

 ## Boostrap your account
 This repo uses the AWS Cloud Development Kit (AWS CDK) v2.
 AWS CDK requires you to bootstrap your AWS account before deploying with CDK (see [Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) in the AWS CDK documentation).
-Either follow the steps described in the manual our run `make bootstrap` to boostrap your AWS account.
+Either follow the steps described in the manual our run `make bootstrap-cdk` to boostrap your AWS account.

 ## Quick start